The twin challenges of pitch and range

-Where the range is too wide you may wish perhaps to either omit a refrain – if that’s where the problem lies – or, if there’s really no reasonable way around the problem, choose another song!
+Where the range is too wide you may wish perhaps to either omit a refrain – if that’s where the problem lies – or, if there’s really no reasonable way around the problem, choose another tune or even another song.

 A younger age-group and larger numbers will generally favour a wider compass.
-In practice, I’ve found that a range from A3 to D5 is optimum (although E♭5 is occasionally acceptable on the higher end).
+In practice, I’ve found that a range from A3 to E5 is optimum.
 Even with this range in mind, I generally try to select music that’s comfortably within these limits.
 This, of course, may vary across different congregations so we need to be aware of the optimum range for our own assembly.